StryderDev/ApexStats/README.md

 -   Choose a random place to drop in the current map
 -   Choose a random legend to play
 -   Pick a random loadout to play
--   Choose from a list of random fun facts
--   Get info about current or future in-game events
 -   View the threshold for Apex Predator in Battle Royale on PC, PlayStation, Xbox, and Nintendo Switch